Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Results

-To be clear, we investigate a free-space quantum optical sensing scenario.
-In this context, the sensing process at each sensor is described by a unitary evolution $\hat{U}_{\theta}=\exp(-\mathrm{i}\theta\hat{X})$, which leads to a momentum kick $\theta$ on the probe state.
-In practice, this is typically implemented via an angular tilt of the light beam.
-The free-space propagation between nodes is described by the unitary operator $\hat{U}_{z}=\exp(-\mathrm{i}z\hat{P}^{2}/2k)$, where $k$ denotes the wave number and $z$ is the propagation distance.
+To be specific, we consider a free-space quantum optical sensing scenario.
+In this context, the sensing process at each sensor is described by a unitary evolution $\hat{U}_{\theta}=\exp(-\mathrm{i}\theta\hat{X})$, which imparts a momentum displacement, or momentum kick, of magnitude $\theta$ to the probe state.
+Experimentally, such an operation can be implemented, for example, by introducing an angular tilt to the optical beam.
+The free-space propagation of the probe between nodes is described by the unitary operator $\hat{U}_{z}=\exp(-\mathrm{i}z\hat{P}^{2}/2k)$, where $k$ is the wave number and $z$ denotes the propagation distance.
 This sensing scenario is relevant to a variety of practical applications, such as optical path alignment, vibration sensing, and acoustic sensing.
-We denote the distances between consecutive nodes as $z_{0}$, $z_{2}$, $\cdots$, $z_{N}$, where $z_{0}$ is the distance from the server node to the first sensor and $z_{N}$ is the distance from the last sensor back to the server node.
-Accordingly, the total evolution of the probe state throughout the sensing network within a fixed causal order can be expressed as $\hat{U}(\bm{\theta})=\hat{U}_{+}=\hat{U}_{z_{N}}\hat{U}_{\theta_{N}}\cdots\hat{U}_{\theta_{2}}\hat{U}_{z_{1}}\hat{U}_{\theta_{1}}\hat{U}_{z_{0}}$.
-In this case, we can show that the quantum precision limit for estimating the global average $\bar{\theta}$ exhibits Heisenberg scaling, i.e., $\delta\bar{\theta}_{\mathrm{QL}}\propto 1/N$.
-(See the Supplemental Materials for details of proof.)

-Subsequently, we consider the probe state passing through this network in a superposition (or a mixture) of opposite causal orders, where the evolution corresponding to the reverse causal order is given by $\hat{U}_{-}=\hat{U}_{z_{0}}\hat{U}_{\theta_{1}}\hat{U}_{z_{1}}\hat{U}_{\theta_{2}}\cdots\hat{U}_{\theta_{N}}\hat{U}_{z_{N}}$.
-As depicted in Fig. \ref{fig:1}\textbf{\textsf{b}}, a switch ancilla is employed to control the causal order of the probe within the network, with the state $|0\rangle\langle 0|$ selecting the forward propagation and $|1\rangle\langle 1|$ selecting the backward propagation.
-Then the joint evolution of the probe and the ancilla with causal order switching is given by
+We denote the propagation distances between consecutive nodes by $z_{0}$, $z_{1}$, $\cdots$, $z_{M}$, where $z_{0}$ is the distance from the server node to the first sensor, and $z_{M}$ is the distance from the last sensor back to the server node.
+We first consider the case in which the probe sequentially interrogates all sensors in a fixed causal route.
+The corresponding total evolution is given by, up to an irrelevant global phase (see Supplementary Information for details)